Ask IONIC is a napkin series of questions that we often see from our clients and others that may assist those who are seeking answers.

 We hope these help you understand our industry just a little bit better so you can make informed decisions.
 Information that leads to knowledge is the key to success.

 What is the difference between a “Conceptual” Phase and a “Schematic Design” Phase?

-This is a recent question we received from a client after we had completed a master Visioneering plan for them on a renovation of an existing facility.
+This is a question we received from a client after we had completed an IONIC Masterplan plan for the renovation of an existing facility.
 While preparing our proposal we included a phase for schematic design.
 The owner asked why we had included this because we had already prepared the concept… wasn’t this a duplication of services?

 Actually no. It wasn’t a duplication but rather an extension of what we had started.
 In our initial study for the client, we used PDF plan provided for the building.
 We had walked the site and taken a few pictures of the building so we had a good idea what challenges were going to be presented.
 No field measurements were conducted during the site visit.